femto/minion-agent/README.md

 - `description`: Optional description of the agent
 - `instructions`: Optional system instructions for the agent
 - `tools`: List of tools the agent can use
+- `model_type`: model type of the underlying agent framework
 - `model_args`: Optional dictionary of model-specific arguments
+- `agent_type`: agent type of the underlying agent framework
 - `agent_args`: Optional dictionary of agent-specific arguments

 ## MCP Tool Support